tom472/mediabox/README.md

     * **password**

 Upon completion, the script will launch your mediabox containers.

+**Upgrading mediabox:**

+This is only necessary once - and only if you dowloaded Mediabox before it was added into the project.

+1. Change directory into mediabox: `$ cd your/path/to/mediabox/`
+2. Git Stash any alterations to local files: `$ git stash`
+3. Git pull the changes to the Mediabox Project: `$ git pull`
+4. Then run the mediabox.sh script: `$ ./mediabox.sh`

 **Mediabox has been tested to work on Ubuntu 16.04 LTS - Server and Desktop**